forcedotcom/SFDX-Data-Move-Utility/README.md

 [![License](https://img.shields.io/npm/l/sfdmu.svg)](https://github.com/forcedotcom/SFDX-Data-Move-Utility/blob/master/LICENSE.txt)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-The **SFDX Data Move Utility (SFDMU)** is an advanced SFDX plugin designed to streamline data migration within various Salesforce environments, including scratch, development, sandbox, and production orgs.
+The **SFDX Data Move Utility (SFDMU)** is an advanced SF CLI plugin designed to streamline data migration within various Salesforce environments, including scratch, development, sandbox, and production orgs.

 This powerful tool supports migration from other Salesforce orgs or CSV files and efficiently manages various data operations, enabling the migration of **multiple related sObjects in a single run**.

 - **[SFDMU GUI Desktop Application:](https://github.com/forcedotcom/SFDX-Data-Move-Utility-Desktop-App)** **A straightforward and intuitive application for creating, managing, and executing data migrations.**
 - [**SFDMU Help Center:**](https://help.sfdmu.com/) Comprehensive documentation available.
-- [**User Support Policy:**](https://help.sfdmu.com/full-documentation/additional-information/support_policy) Review guidelines before opening support cases.
+- [**User Support Policy:**](https://help.sfdmu.com/full-documentation/additional-information/support_policy) **Review guidelines before opening support cases.**
 - [**Contribution Policy:**](https://help.sfdmu.com/full-documentation/additional-information/code_contribution_policy) Learn how to contribute to our project.

 ## Version Notice (Starting from 5.0.0)

-This repository contains the SFDMU beta engine line **starting from 5.0.0**, built on the new **SF CLI API** and including the latest available security updates.
-We recommend moving to this line if it works correctly in your environment; if it does not work correctly yet, you can temporarily roll back to v4.39.0.
-Full details about improvements, breaking changes, and migration guidance are on [**Get Started**](https://help.sfdmu.com/get-started).
+This repository contains the SFDMU beta engine line **starting from 5.0.0**, built on the latest **SF CLI plugin architecture** and including the latest available security updates.
+We recommend using the latest version of this line.
+If it does not work correctly in your environment yet, temporarily roll back to **v4.39.0**.
 SFDMU is supported as an **SF CLI plugin** (`sf sfdmu run`).
+Full migration guidance is available on [**Get Started**](https://help.sfdmu.com/get-started).

 ## Key Features: